-I am a strong believer that “it is all in the details”.
-I L-O-V-E details, and when done tastefully, and not excessively, can make a table look marvelous.
+As a professional event planner in Montreal, I am a strong believer that “it is all in the details”.
+I L-O-V-E details, and when done tastefully, and not excessively, can make a wedding table look marvellous.

 Here are a few things you can use:

 First, fabric napkins give you an “oh-la-la” feeling vs. a paper napkin.
 They instantly add color to your table, they come in an incredible array of colors, and you can go nuts on how to fold them!
-Think about it, here in Montreal, if you pick-up and return, it will cost about $0.50 to $0.75 each to rent, AND you don’t have to wash.
+Think about it, a wedding in Montreal, if you pick-up and return, it will cost about $0.75 to $1.75 each to rent, and you don’t have to wash.
 Music to my ears!!

 Here is a link to pretty ways of folding your napkins.